 A Herbst appliance is fixed to your child's molars.
 It includes a metal tube that connects the upper and lower jaw.
-By adjusting the tube, Dr. Johnson is able to control the jaw's position in relation to the upper teeth.
+By adjusting the tube, Dr. Cruz is able to control the jaw's position in relation to the upper teeth.
 Typical treatment time with a Herbst appliance is 12 months, though this may vary depending on your child's unique needs.

 Adjusting to a Herbst Appliance

 Muscle Tenderness – When your child first gets his or her Herbst appliance, there may be some slight overall muscle tenderness and soreness of the teeth.
 As your child's mouth adapts to the appliance, the soreness should fade rather quickly.

 Tissue Irritation – Because the Herbst appliance is metal, it may cause some slight tissue irritation, especially on the lower gums.
 It will take time for your child's mouth to adapt.
 Until it does, dental wax can help to ease the irritation.

 Diet – Eating softer food will help with any muscle soreness, especially after the first week or two after getting the appliance.
 It is also important to eliminate sticky foods, like candy and gum, or hard, crunchy food, which can damage the appliance and lengthen treatment time.